Close Alert Banner

 What are the timeframes for booking my transit ride?

-Riders may book trips between 30 minutes and 30 days in advance.
-If the vehicle is full or a time is unavailable, the system suggests the next available or closest time.
+Riders may book trips between thirty (30) minutes and thirty (30) days in advance.
+If the vehicle is full or a time is unavailable, the system will suggest the next available or closest time.
+If the ride cannot be accommodated, the ride may be rejected.

 I am creating an account but someone else will be riding.
 Whose name should I put on the account?